-Make sure that you can run Ping successfully from the IxChariot or Ixia Qcheck Console to each computer serving as Endpoint 1, and between each pair of endpoints involved in a test, before starting your testing with TCP/IP.
+Once the installation is complete, we recommend that you use Ping to verify connectivity to your endpoint computers.
+Before starting a test, make sure that you can run Ping successfully from the IxChariot or Ixia Qcheck Console to each computer serving as Endpoint 1, and between each pair of endpoints involved in the test.